Markham in Fauquier County, Virginia — The American South (Mid-Atlantic)

 Erected 1997 by Department of Historic Resources.
 (Marker Number FF-10.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lee’s Bivouac, Gettysburg Campaign (here, next to this marker); The Hollow (approx. ¼ mile away); In Memory of Officers of the C.S.A.
-Death of 2d Lt.
-James “Big Yankee” Ames (approx. 3.9 miles away); Delaplane (approx. 4 miles away); Piedmont Station (approx. 4 miles away); Discovery Shenandoah Valley (approx. 4.3 miles away); Warren County/Fauquier County (approx. 4.3 miles away).
+At least Lee’s Bivouac, Gettysburg Campaign (here, next to this marker); The Hollow (approx. ¼ mile away); John Marshall's Leeds Manor Rural Historic District (approx. 2.8 miles away); In Memory of Officers of the C.S.A. (approx. 3.8 miles away); Death of 2d Lt.
+James “Big Yankee” Ames (approx. 3.9 miles away); Delaplane (approx. 4 miles away); Piedmont Station (approx. 4 miles away); Discovery Shenandoah Valley (approx. 4.3 miles away).
 Touch for a list and map of all markers in Markham.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 27, 2007, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 3,146 times since then and 59 times this year.
+This page was last revised on December 25, 2019.
+It was originally submitted on June 27, 2007, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 3,268 times since then and 53 times this year.
 Photos: 1, 2. submitted on June 27, 2007, by Craig Swain of Leesburg, Virginia. • J. J. Prats was the editor who published this page.